SAP-archive/SDK-NodeJS/README.md

 setMemory(token, converse_token, { key: {value} })

+This method allows you to modify the memory of a conversation.
+Please note that you can only set value whose key exists in your conversation on the platform.

 ```javascript
 // Example to set a city object in the memory
 Client.setMemory(YOUR_TOKEN, YOUR_CONVERSE_TOKEN, { city: { value: 'Paris' } })